Understand Your Finances

 Upgrades to your home can increase the market value and not to mention, allow you to enjoy a house that is customized to fit your family's needs.

-Exchanging high interest debt (like credit cards) for a lower interest rate makes sense, especially since interest payments on your HELOC are usually tax deductible, says Lopez.
+Exchanging high interest debt (like credit cards) for a lower interest rate makes sense, says Lopez.

 Pro Tip: Reiss stresses how important it is to "be cautious about converting unsecured personal debt into secured home equity debt unless you are fully committed to not running up new balances."